Reviving A Comatose Economy

 Mandated shutdowns are spreading across the country, and these are unavoidable as the opportunity to control the outbreak was lost due to the lack of focus and inadequate testing ability.
 Without both, containment was never a viable strategy.
 South Korea and the US had the first case detected on the same day.
 The US is woefully unprepared for a pandemic as was clear from the Crimson Contagion official document, revealed last week, of a pandemic preparation exercise in Oct 2019.
 The country's ability to shorten as well as limit the crisis is compromised and most of the country will have to pursue a mitigation strategy.

 Many coastal states are in mitigation mode and shut-downs are vital to that strategy.
 Besides, new hotspots will continue to emerge as the virus makes its way in from the coasts.
 It's misguided to claim that many states in the interiors don't have an issue, for it's the same kind of statement that was being made about the entire country ~3-weeks ago.
 If you don't test in numbers, you will never find out the scope of the problem.
 Testing is lagging in many states as the focus has been on existing hotspots.
 Thus, the ability to contain the virus in those unaffected states will diminish which will then have to resort to harsher mitigation strategies.
-The viral crisis will continue to get worse.

 When Can We Resume?